-Drowning is the #1 cause of death in autism, and Florida leads the way in drowning deaths of children.
+Drowning is the #1 cause of death in autism and Florida leads the way in child drownings resulting in death.
 Kids with ASD are 160 times more likely to experience nonfatal and fatal drowning than their neurotypical peers.

 The Autism Society of Florida provides swim lesson scholarships that help to save lives.
 Training in autism is provided to water safety instructors to prepare them for teaching necessary skills to children and adults with autism.